Trek Powerfly 7 FS Plus Review

 Our Analysis and Test Results

 Trek is one of the biggest brands in cycling, so it's no surprise that they have joined the manufacturers selling electric mountain bikes in North America.
 Over the years we've grown to expect quality from Trek that typically comes at a premium price, and the Powerfly 7 FS is an example of that.
 At a retail price of $5,200, this bike costs roughly the same as the other bikes in this review, give or take a few hundred dollars, but it has a build that is completely out-classed by the competition.
-Trek's frame design is great with a nicely integrated battery and drive unit that provides strong power output and best-in-class distance range, but this bike's lower end components, most notably the suspension and brakes, are a serious detriment to its otherwise relatively good performance.
+Trek's frame design is great with a nicely integrated battery and drive unit that provides strong power output and solid distance range, but this bike's lower end components, most notably the suspension and brakes, are a serious detriment to its otherwise relatively good performance.
 Read on to find out how the Powerfly 7 FS compared to the competition.

 Our testers did like the charging interface on the battery unit of the Powerfly.
-The charging port was well protected and the connection with the plug felt very secure.
+The charging port was well protected, and the connection with the plug felt very secure.
 The battery charged in a similar amount of time as the competition, about 3 hours.

 It would be unfair to say that the Powerfly 7 FS wasn't fun to ride downhill because it was still a blast, it just couldn't compete with the impressive downhill capabilities of the competition.
 There are a few reasons why, and we'll start with the bike's geometry.
 First, it has 130mm of front and rear wheel travel, making it more of a mid-travel bike than the other e-MTB's in our test selection.
-Next, it has the steepest head tube angle, at 67.3 degrees, of all the bikes we tested which made it feel a bit less confident in steeper and rockier terrain.
+Next, it has the steepest head tube angle, at 67.3 degrees, of all the bikes we tested, which made it feel a bit less confident in steeper and rockier terrain.
 The size medium Trek we tested also had the longest reach, at 458mm, and the longest wheelbase, at 1226mm, of all the models in our test.
 This length did give it a stable and planted feeling at speed on smoother sections of trail, but it also made the bike feel sluggish and unwieldy in technical sections, tighter turns, and lower speeds.

-The component specification of the Powerfly 7 FS is probably the biggest detriment to its downhill performance.
+The component specification of the Powerfly 7 FS is probably the most significant detriment to its downhill performance.
 The Rock Shox Recon RL Solo Air fork, in particular, is not well suited to the front end of this heavyweight electric mountain bike.
 The Recon fork has inconsistent, sticky feeling travel and noticeable flex when riding downhill, it just doesn't feel stout enough for the weight of the bike.
-Recon forks are definitely one of Rock Shox's budget models, and they only work okay on bikes that weigh half as much as the Powerfly 7 FS to begin with.
+Recon forks are one of Rock Shox's budget models, and they only work okay on bikes that weigh half as much as the Powerfly 7 FS to begin with.
 The front suspension left a lot to be desired and did not inspire any confidence while descending.

 The Powerfly 7 FS was generally a competent and comfortable bike on the uphills.
-The bike's long wheelbase and long chainstays, 475mm, gave it a long rear end that maintained impressive traction with the rider seated.
+The bike's long wheelbase and very long chainstays, 475mm, give it a long rear end that maintained impressive traction with the rider seated.
 As a matter of fact, it seemed this thing could scramble up just about anything you point it up assuming you maintained your momentum.
 Tighter turns and technical sections of uphill felt a little sluggish on this bike, however, due to its overall length.

 The power output of the Bosch drive unit was quite strong and relatively consistent, although it didn't have the most predictable initiation.
 Testers also noticed the power seemed to drop out for a very brief moment when shifting the rear derailleur.
-In general though, the power delivery felt pretty smooth assuming you kept your pedaling cadence up.
+In general, though, the power delivery felt pretty smooth assuming you kept your pedaling cadence up.

 Testers weren't wild about the drivetrain spec'd on the Powerfly 7 FS either.
 It wasn't the 11-speed Shimano XT rear derailleur, that has a massive range and worked flawlessly, but the 15 tooth front chainring seemed odd.
 We aren't entirely sure why such a small front ring would be spec'd on this bike, as the pedal assistance from the motor already gives you all the help you need.
-Additionally, the front chainring is hidden behind a guard on the side of the drive motor and more difficult to clean.
+Additionally, the front chainring is hidden behind a guard on the side of the drive motor and more challenging to clean.

 The power output of the Bosch Performance CX 250 drive unit was relatively good.
 The power comes on strong and suddenly, although the initiation wasn't as predictable as some of the competition.
 You could definitely feel the torque of the motor, and popping wheelies was definitely a possibility.
 Like the other e-MTB's in our test, the top speed of the pedal assist motor is 20 mph, and the Powerfly 7 has no problem getting up to and holding that speed.
 Testers found that the power lagged momentarily between shifts of the rear derailleur, but it didn't really last long enough to disrupt your momentum or negatively impact your riding experience.
-The 4 support settings offer a good range for a variety of trail types, riding styles, and preferences, and shifting between them was generally smooth and intuitive using the handlebar mounted shifter.
+The four support settings offer a good range for a variety of trail types, riding styles, and preferences, and shifting between them was generally smooth, and intuitive using the handlebar mounted shifter.
 It was also easy to see which support setting you're using by looking at the digital display/shifter unit on the handlebar by the left grip.

 As mentioned several times above, the component specification of the Powerfly 7 FS is one of the primary factors holding back its on-trail performance.
-There are some elements of the build that are great, but our testers weren't incredibly impressed considering the $5,200 price tag.
-The primary point of contention is the spec of a Rock Shox Recon Solo Air fork, a low-end fork on a higher end and very heavy electric mountain bike.
+Some elements of the build are great, but our testers weren't incredibly impressed considering the $5,200 price tag.
+The primary point of contention is the spec of a Rock Shox Recon Solo Air fork, a low-end fork on a higher end and hefty electric mountain bike.
 The Recon fork is typically spec'd on non-e-bikes that retail for around $2,000 and weigh around 30 pounds, and even then the performance of the fork is lackluster at best.
 Sure it works, but it has a sticky feeling and inconsistent stroke, limited tune-ability, and a bit of a "pogo-stick" feel to it.
 Testers complained that it felt flexy and simply not stout enough to be the front suspension of a bike that weighs 51 pounds and 12 ounces.
-It didn't inspire confidence at all, and virtually any other fork with a little more heft to it would have been preferred over the Recon.
+It didn't inspire confidence at all, and virtually any other fork with a little more heft to it would be preferred over the Recon.
 The Rock Shox Deluxe RL rear shock handled its duties admirably, it performed well on bigger hits but didn't really shine through the rough chop.

 For the drivetrain, Trek spec'd an 11 speed Shimano XT derailleur with an 11-46 tooth cassette.
-We can't complain about the performance of Shimano XT components because they work reliably and well.
+We can't complain about the performance of Shimano XT components because they work reliably and competently.
 Testers weren't enthusiastic about the 15 tooth front chainring, however, and questioned the use of such a small ring in the front considering the pedal assist drive unit and 11-speed cassette in the back that already offers a ton of range.
 This 15 tooth front ring was also hidden behind a guard that made it more difficult to clean.
 Overall, the drivetrain worked, but we feel that it could benefit from a different system, possibly an e-bike specific drivetrain that is optimized to work with a pedal assist motor.

 The Powerfully 7 FS rolls on Bontrager hubs laced to nice wide SUNRingle DUROC 40 SL rims that pair well with the 27.5 x 2.8" Schwalbe Knobby Nic tires.
-In general, we feel the Knobby Nic is a good tire and they provided excellent traction while climbing, but testers felt the rounder profile lacked the traction they wanted while descending.
+In general, we feel the Knobby Nic is a good tire, and they provided excellent traction while climbing, but testers felt the rounder profile lacked the traction they wanted while descending.
 The more aggressive tread patterns of the tires found on the other models in our test selection provided more traction and confidence on the descents.

 Slowing and stopping this heavyweight electric mountain bike is left to a set of Shimano Deore M6000 hydraulic disc brakes.
 While we can't typically complain about the consistency and reliability of Shimano's brakes, the additional weight of an e-bike really demands something a little more powerful.
 Overall, the build of the Powerfully 7 FS gets the job done, but this bike could seriously benefit from a beefier fork, more powerful brakes, and some more aggressive tires.

 There's no doubt that the Trek Powerfly 7 FS is fun to ride.
-Comparatively speaking, however, it couldn't match the all-around performance offered by other models in our test selection.
+Comparatively speaking; however, it couldn't match the all-around performance offered by other models in our test selection.
 Most notably, the Trek's mediocre downhill performance is largely due to the bike's poor component specification that just isn't robust enough to be competitive.
 That said, this could be a great electric mountain bike if the build is improved, so if/when Trek makes a version with a more impressive component spec it will be worth a second look.